What Is Real Artificial Intelligence in Health Care?

 The challenge of treating chronic disease in the United States and much of the world is growing thornier.
 And ever-more companies are offering digital tools promising to help people manage or prevent the onset of chronic conditions like diabetes while reducing the cost burden of treating them.
-But despite early successes, such efforts have not yet made a sizeable dent in treating the diseases they target.
+But despite early successes, such efforts have not yet made a sizable dent in treating the diseases they target.

-For instance, the company Livongo, which raised approximately $240 million in funding before becoming a public company, divulged to SEC that it had “679 clients and over 164,000 Livongo for Diabetes members” as of March 31, 2019.
+For instance, the company Livongo, which raised approximately $240 million in funding before becoming a public company, divulged to the SEC that it had “679 clients and over 164,000 Livongo for Diabetes members” as of March 31, 2019.
 Impressively, the company more than doubled the number of customers since the prior year.

-But look at Type II–diabetes from a macro-perspective.
+But look at Type 2 diabetes from a macro-perspective.
 A sum of 164,000 people is a relatively small slice in proportion to the 84 million American adults who have prediabetes.
 More than one out of three people in the United States is prediabetic, according to Centers for Disease Control and Prevention.
 And of that 84 million, 90% are unaware they have the condition.

 Several other companies have similar approaches in treating diabetes and other chronic diseases such as San Francisco-based Virta Health and Omada Health.
 Related companies targeting diabetes, heart disease or other conditions include Silicon Valley-based Ginger.io, Glooko, Hello Heart Inc., Lark and Lyra Health as well as Massachusetts-headquartered Onduo LLC.

-When assessing the customer base of digital health companies targeting chronic conditions, the logical question to ask is: “‘How many lives have they touched?’” said Yossi Bahagon, MD, managing partner of the Israeli venture capital firm Qure Ventures.
+When assessing the customer base of digital health companies targeting chronic conditions, the logical question to ask is: “‘How many lives have they touched?’” said Dr. Yossi Bahagon, managing partner of the Israeli venture capital firm Qure Ventures.
 “You can’t assume all of those patients’ behavior has necessarily changed.”

 The need for effective strategies for prediabetes is crucial, Bahagon said.
 “Prediabetes is a misleading term.
 Some 70% of these people, without intervention, will get full-blown diabetes.
-I prefer to call the condition’ early-stage diabetes.”
+I prefer to call the condition early-stage diabetes.”

 Cameron Jacox, vice president of growth at Lark Health, has a similar assessment on the need to use technology to help reach these millions of patients.
 “We have a couple of really successful competitors, but they’re also significantly more expensive and hitting a lot of scalability problems.
 They’ve made an incredible impact, as have we, but ultimately, I think they’re all moving toward a less human-intensive approach.”

 In Bahagon’s estimation, many of the digital health companies targeting people with prediabetes and related conditions have relied heavily on personal coaching.
-“You need to face this problem and say: ‘Okay, we have an issue here, human behavior, whether it’s related to disease prevention or chronic disease management,” Bahagon said.
+“You need to face this problem and say: ‘OK, we have an issue here, human behavior, whether it’s related to disease prevention or chronic disease management,” Bahagon said.
 “You know, 50% of the people with chronic disease don’t take their medication.
 The answer to this issue is not adding more people to the equation.”